Aeroluna/LunaCoopMod/README.md

 - Changed Black Hole to original red model.

 Contrasting with the previous change, Black Hole has been changed to red to keep it visually distinct from Vortex.

+- Buffed Black Hole to additionally suppress detection.

+Why should that Overseer be able to detect you while it's being crushed in a Black Hole?!

 - Added Revelation to Oracle.
 - Buffed Revelation to additionally suppress detection.